find your perfect LLM program

-The central, required set of courses that all law students on a given programme must complete.
+The central, required set of courses that all law students on a given program must complete.

 A school can defer a decision about an applicant, if it is undecided about the application, until a later point in the admissions cycle or until more information is available.
 An applicant can also seek to defer attendance.
 Deferrals of one year are granted by some schools.

-The amount of non-refundable money a student must give to a school to hold a place for a future class or programme.
+The amount of non-refundable money a student must give to a school to hold a place for a future class or program.

 Education that is offered using electronic delivery methods, such as CD-ROMs, video conferencing, websites and e-mail.
-It is often used in distance-learning programmes.
+It is often used in distance-learning programs.

-Most LLM programmes require that students complete specified core courses, plus choose a set number of additional (elective) courses or seminars to complete.
+Most LLM programs require that students complete specified core courses, plus choose a set number of additional (elective) courses or seminars to complete.

 In British parlance, ‘faculty’ tends to refer to a university department.
 In American parlance, the term refers to the instructors (professors, lecturers and so on) in a programme, department or university.

-The difference between what an applicant can afford to pay for a programme and the cost of the programme as calculated by a law school or university.
+The difference between what an applicant can afford to pay for a program and the cost of the program as calculated by a law school or university.

-On a full-time programme, students are generally expected to give up their jobs and immerse themselves in study.
-Most full-time programmes take between nine and twelve months.
+On a full-time program, students are generally expected to give up their jobs and immerse themselves in study.
+Most full-time programs take between nine and twelve months.

-Short for Grade Point Average, GPA ordinarily refers to the grades (or marks) received in undergraduate or postgraduate degree programmes.
+Short for Grade Point Average, GPA ordinarily refers to the grades (or marks) received in undergraduate or postgraduate degree programs.

 The IELTS (International English Language Testing System) test measures ability to communicate in English across all four language skills – listening, reading, writing and speaking – for people who intend to study or work where English is the language of communication.
 IELTS is internationally owned by the British Council, University of Cambridge ESOL Examinations and IDP:IELTS Australia.